P7XCKD/NF/Notes Factory/sem 3/DSA/xp/soft/dsa xp 1 soft.md

-## Experiment No. 1
+## DSA Experiment No. 1

 ### Aim:

-To implement a Patient Diagnostic Alert System using Stack operations.
+To implement a **Heatwave Alert System** using Stack operations and an array to generate alerts based on temperature.

 ### Objective:

+-   To implement a stack using an array.
+-   To use `Push()` and `Pop()` operations for managing heatwave alerts.
-To use stack operations such as Push, Pop, and Display to manage active diagnostic alerts based on patient test results.
+-   To generate Yellow, Orange, and Red alerts based on temperature.
+-   To remove all active alerts when the temperature falls below 40.

 ### Software Used:

 -   DOSBox

--   Turbo C ++
+-   Turbo C++

 ### Theory:

 A stack is a linear data structure that follows the **LIFO (Last In First Out)** principle.
-In this program, abnormal patient test results generate alerts which are stored in a stack using the `Push()` operation.
-The `Pop()` operation removes the most recent active alert, while `Display()` shows all active alerts.
-When all test results become normal, all active alerts are removed from the stack.
+In this program, an array is used to implement the stack.
+Heatwave alerts are stored in the stack using the `Push()` operation.
+The alert is generated according to the entered temperature: **40 or above gives Yellow Alert, 43 or above gives Orange Alert, and 45 or above gives Red Alert**.
+When the temperature is below 40, all active alerts are removed using the `Pop()` operation.
+The program also displays the temperature that triggered each alert.
 ### Program:

 ```c